CatalinTiseanu/spoken-language-identification/README.md

 eg: ```python2.7 main.py init```

-The neccesary environment setup can be done with src/build_script.sh (for Ubuntu)
+The necessary environment setup can be done with src/build_script.sh (for Ubuntu)